 ROBERT HOLBRECK A.K.A.
 BOB

-Bob is the sole owner and operator of a small barbershop in the city, a small businessman just doing his best to carve out an existence in the dog-eat-dog world of customer service.
+The one and only RENEGADE PSYCHIC, PROFESSIONAL HAIRSTYLIST.
+Bob is the sole owner and operator of a small barbershop in the heart of the big city.
+He’s a small businessman using his mad hairstyling skills to cut out an existence in the dog-eat-dog world of customer service.

-Also he has special psychic powers.
+Back to that RENEGADE PSYCHIC thing.
+See, Bob has special psychic powers.
 You know: sees people’s auras, ghosts, spirits and what have you.
-In fact he can even screw with them.
+In fact he can even manipulate and interact with them.
 That’s a little dangerous, though; some of them really don’t like that.

 Which is why Bob would prefer to use his hairstyling talents to make the world a little sexier instead of his paranormal ones to make it a lot safer – but if there’s one person who won’t take no for an answer, it’s…